 Exact disciplinary procedures tend to vary from one state to the next and from one school district to the next.
 Our team can look at the specific policies laid out by your university and help you determine whether or not your rights or the policy have been violated in some way.
 Student disciplinary action can include many things, but some of the most common are detention, suspension, and expulsion.

 In some cases your university may also have a set of policies governing your behavior when off-campus.
-The team at Lowe Stein can look into your student handbook and help determine whether or not your personal rights have been violated either by the policies laid out by the school or by the disciplinary process that has been used.
+The team at Lowe Stein, LLC can look into your student handbook and help determine whether or not your personal rights have been violated either by the policies laid out by the school or by the disciplinary process that has been used.

 Title IX Violations